 where $J_0=\int \int J(x-y,t-s)\, ds \, dy$.

-The quiescent state $v_Q$ is always stable because when the voltage is below threshold the convolution and reset terms of \eqref{mean-field} are zero, and the voltage converges to the resting potential $E$.
-In absence of delay and spatial modulation in the coupling, $v_+(v_-)$ is always stable(unstable).
-Therefore, without spatial or temporal structure in the coupling, the mean activity will converge to $v_+$ or $v_Q$ \cite{ockerDynamicsStochasticIntegratefire2023}.
+The quiescent sub-threshold state $v_Q$ is always stable.
+Below threshold, the convolution and reset terms of \eqref{mean-field} vanish, and the voltage converges to the resting potential $E$.
+The supra-threshold state $v_+(v_-)$ is stable(unstable) in absence of delay and spatial modulation in the coupling.
+Therefore, without spatial or temporal structure in the coupling, the mean activity will converge to $v_Q$ or $v_+$ \cite{ockerDynamicsStochasticIntegratefire2023}.
 The first three regions we identify in the phase diagram (Fig.~\ref{fig:deltaStochVsMean}A), where the stable homogeneous steady states exist, are: \\